Reeds-github/Hero-Mode/README.md

 <li>Put the "<b>game.iso</b>" in your SD/USB Device. (<b>SD Card\Games\[<b>Name This Folder Whatever</b>]\game.iso</b>)</li>
 <li>On Nintendont, make sure <b>CHEATS ARE OFF.</b></li>
-<li>You can use any type of Memory Card option, Virtual or Real.</li>

 <h3>Load the mod and enjoy :)</h3>